microsoft/kiota/docs/requiredtools/typescript.md

 Logger.logTask('SYSTEM', 'FINISHED');
 ```

+> **Note:**
+>
-> Note: if the target API doesn't require any authentication, you can use the **AnonymousAuthenticationProvider** instead.
+> - If the target API doesn't require any authentication, you can use the **AnonymousAuthenticationProvider** instead.

-> Note: if the target API requires a Authorization bearer \<token> header but doesn't rely on the Microsoft Identity Platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.
+> - If the target API requires a Authorization bearer \<token> header but doesn't rely on the Microsoft Identity Platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.

-> Note: if the target API requires any other form of authentication schemes, you can implement the **IAuthenticationProvider** interface.
+> - If the target API requires any other form of authentication schemes, you can implement the **IAuthenticationProvider** interface.

 ## Executing the application